 math and science concepts to solve real-world problems in our daily lives.

-the ground running so that they are able to declare an engineering major after the first year and embark on program-specific coursework in their subsequent time at Pitt.
-They participate in hands-on design projects before graduation and interact
+running so that they are able to declare an engineering major after the first year and embark on program-specific coursework in their subsequent time at Pitt.
+They participate in hands-on design projects before graduation and interact with industry

 and that persistence and perseverance – dusting yourself off and trying again – are important skills that pave the road for success.